Luke insists Town are well prepared for trip to Ashton Gate and is eyeing up three points against the Robins

 One to watch

-Live commentary of the game will be available on Ipswich Player, whilst exclusive Town team news and live updates will be available to our Twitter and Facebook followers.
+Live commentary of the game will be available on Ipswich Player, with live updates and exclusive Town team news coming direct from the Club’s official Twitter account- @Official_ITFC.